 The CSO has strengthened its own rules and procedures around sample implementation.
 One of the key improvements in sample implementation over the past number of years is the ruling out of the substitution of households by interviewers.

 In 2014, a new sampling methodology was introduced to improve the robustness of the SILC Sample.
 The sample methodology takes into account response rates and attrition rates to ensure the CSO achieves the required effective sample size required by Eurostat.
+In 2018, a new sample was introduced.
+This means that wave 1 for the 2018 SILC comes from the 2018 sampling frame, while waves 2-4 come from the 2014 sampling frame.
 The following is a brief overview of the revised SILC sample methodology:

 A design weight is assigned to each household which is calculated as the inverse proportion to the probability with which the household was sampled.
 For SILC, the probability of the selection of a household is based on two elements; the probability of the selection of a block and the probability of selection of a household within that block.
 The design weights were calculated separately for each wave.

 For Wave 1 households, the design weights were calculated as outlined above and adjusted so as to be proportional to the 2018 sample as a whole.
 For Wave 2-4 households, base weights were calculated by firstly adjusting the personal weights from the previous year for non-response.
 The Weight Share Method was then applied to calculate a base weight for the household.
 These design weights were then adjusted so as to be proportional to the original sample as a whole.

 In accordance with Eurostat recommendation, CALMAR was used to calculate the household cross-sectional weights.
 Benchmark information was used to gross up the data to population estimates.
 The benchmark estimates were based on:

 ¨ Two adults, no children

 ¨ One adult, one or more children

 ¨ Other households with children